-Clarksville BCycle is the best way to navigate the trail.
+Clarksville BCycle is one way to navigate the trail.
 It’s an automated bike sharing system designed for use by many people for short trips around town or for recreational riding.
 The BCycle station on the Clarksville Greenway is located at the Pollard Road Trailhead.
-Other BCycle stations are located at Liberty Park, Cumberland Riverwalk, and Public Square and Franklin St. For more information, please visit Clarksville BCycle website.
+For more information, please visit Clarksville BCycle website.

 Protect the Trail

 - Do not park on roadways or block private residences.

 - Do not remove plants or feed/disturb wildlife.